looten/yocto-qemu-playground/poky/documentation/ref-manual/structure.rst

 example, consider ``linux-yocto-kernel-3.0`` on the machine ``qemux86`` built within the Yocto Project.
-For this package, a work directory of ``tmp/work/qemux86-poky-linux/linux-yocto/3.0+git1+<.....>``, referred to as the :term:`WORKDIR`, is created.
+For this package, a work directory of ``tmp/work/qemux86-poky-linux/linux-yocto/3.0+git1+<.....>``, referred to as the ``WORKDIR``, is created.
 Within this directory, the source is unpacked to ``linux-qemux86-standard-build`` and then patched by Quilt.
 (See the ":ref:`dev-manual/common-tasks:using quilt in your workflow`" section in the Yocto Project Development Tasks Manual for more information.)
 Within